 All About Postage Stamp Trains

 Aurora's Postage Stamp Trains marketing included several full-page advertisements, most of which were full-color.
 Here's a gallery of those ads I've found so far.
 The first one may look familiar, since it's very similar to Aurora's 1967 catalog cover.
 It appeared in the December 1967 issue of Boys' Life; the second one ran in the same magazine a year later.
 (Is it me, or does that kid look seriously bored?)
-I haven't been able to determine where and when the third ad ran.
+The third ad ran on page 15 of the October 1968 issue of Model Railroader, possibly among others.
 All ads link to larger images.

 The ad below left appeared on the back cover of a number of comic books, including Action Comics and Strange Adventures.
-Curiously, this ad claims, "Aurora products are manufactured entirely in the U.S." I'm unclear as to how they could get away with that.
+Curiously, this ad claims "Aurora products are manufactured entirely in the U.S." I'm unclear as to how they got away with that.
 Anyway, Aurora ran ads for their bus system, along with a plug for their building kits, in the Sunday comics section of some 1969 newspapers (center).

 An article written by Robert Schleicher appeared in the Hobbies section of the December 1967 issue of an unknown, small-format magazine.
 It reads something like an informercial for Postage Stamp Trains, which suggests Aurora may have commissioned it, although it does briefly mention other brands.
 Incidentally, the author has published quite a few books on model railroading and slot cars.